Rzi98/MA4829-AY23-24-S2/README.md

 - Likelihood of customising a car part given that another car part is customised.
 - More details in the script markdown itself.

+### `pca.ipynb` ###

+- This file is used to perform PCA on the dataset to reduce the dimensionality of the dataset.
+- Also visualise the variance explained by each principal component.

 ## Directory Tree ##

     ├── .gitignore